tago-io/explore-asset-tracking/README.md

+# Asset Tracking
+Tracking system for ship containers with reports, alerts, geofence and more.
+What you will learn:
+- Generate reports
+- Send notifications and emails
+- How to work with geofences

 ## Asset Tracking requirements
 To implement this application you need some items already working in your TagoIO account.
 If you do not have some item in the following list, please set this item up and get back to this doc.
 Check the list bellow: